Welcome to today's edition of the Rush 24-7 podcast.

 No way, no how.

-That's not what America's about.
+That's not what America is about.

-Today you have it's arguable what percentage of the American people think the government should be doing everything.
+Today, you have, it's arguable what percentage of the American people think the government should be doing everything.

 But it doesn't matter because Obama does.